flex

 grid-dense

-Having 2, 3, or 4 CSS grid columns covers most use cases for the traditional 12 column grid system in webpage design.
-The Baselayer 3 grid can do all that and so much more.
+Having 2, 3, or 4 explicit CSS grid columns covers most use cases for the traditional 12 column grid system in webpage design (12 is used because it is divisible by 2, 3, or 4 without remainder).
+The Baselayer grid can do all that, and so much more.

 <div class="grid equal-3-cols">